MattStenquist/AS3-ScreenManager/readme.md

-A simple screen Mananger Class for anyone who wants to handle implemented a manager in there game engine class.
+A very simple screen Mananger Class for anyone who wants to handle implemented a manager in there game engine class The class is pretty extensible and straight forward to modify.